11 Questions About Peanut Allergies Answered | MyFoodAllergyTeam

 Written by Joan Grossman

-We’ve recently become more aware of peanut allergies, especially in schools.
+Peanut allergies have become a growing concern, especially in schools.
 To keep children safe, many schools have banned peanut butter and other peanut products.
 But even with these precautions, there’s still a lot of confusion about peanut allergies.
-In this article, we’ll explore what peanut allergies are, why they’re a concern, and what you need to know to stay informed and safe.
+In this article, we’ll explain what peanut allergies are, why they’re a concern, and what you need to know to stay informed and safe.

-If you have a child with peanut allergies — or if you care for one — here are some facts to keep in mind.
+If you have or care for a child with peanut allergies, here are some facts to keep in mind.

-For one thing, a peanut is not a nut — it’s a legume.
-Peanuts grow in a pod and are part of the pea family, which includes beans and lentils.
-Nuts and legumes contain dietary protein, but the specific type that’s found in peanuts (Ara h1 and Ara h3) causes reactions in people who are allergic.
+Despite their name, peanuts are not actually nuts — they’re legumes.
+Peanuts grow in a pod and belong to the pea family, which also includes beans and lentils.
+Both nuts and legumes contain protein, but the specific proteins found in peanuts (Ara h1, Ara h2, and Ara h3) can trigger reactions in people who are allergic.

-Allergic reactions to peanuts occur in people whose immune systems mistake peanut proteins for pathogens — something that could harm the body, such as a parasite.
+Allergic reactions to peanuts happen when a person’s immune system mistakes peanut proteins for something that could harm the body.

 • Skin hives and discoloration